Pete Carroll on Seahawks injuries, Earl Thomas, Frank Clark, Russell Wilson and more

 Here’s more of what Carroll said:

-CARROLL SAYS EARL THOMAS ‘WILL HAVE SOME GREAT CHOICES’
+EARL THOMAS ‘WILL HAVE SOME GREAT CHOICES’

 A day after general manager John Schneider confirmed that Earl Thomas will become an unrestricted free agent, Carroll said he expects the veteran free safety to have “some great choices’’ of offers.